benjystanton/benjystanton.github.io/src/posts/2024-10-19-prototype-kit-and-nunjucks-special.md

 This is definitely the most complex prototype I've built so far and I kept asking myself: is it worth making it this complicated, is there an easier way to just "fake it"?

-Overall, I'm think that this initial upfront effort will be worth it.
+Overall, I think that this initial upfront effort will be worth it.

 I think keeping everything separated and dynamic, means that we can…